-Andrés Tapia is Korn Ferry Senior Partner and Global Diversity & Inclusion Solutions Leader for its Workforce Performance, Inclusion and Diversity practice.
+Andrés Tapia is a Senior Partner and Global Diversity & Inclusion Strategist at Korn Ferry.
 Korn Ferry is a premier global provider of leadership and talent search and management solutions.
 Previously he served as President of Diversity Best Practices, a preeminent diversity and inclusion thinktank and consultancy.
 Prior to Diversity Best Practices, he served as Hewitt’s Chief Diversity Officer and Emerging Workforce Solutions Leader for seven years, where he was responsible for leading the company’s internal and external diversity vision and strategies.

 Andrés is a published writer and prominent speaker.
 He is the author of The Inclusion Paradox: The Obama Era and the Transformation of Global Diversity, 3rd edition (2016) and the co-author of Auténtico: The Definitive Guide to Latino Career Success - A Latino Executive Manifesto.
 As a journalist, he has covered social trends in the U.S. and Latin America via articles appearing in many global and industry publications and has been interviewed by major media outlets.